FEUP-ESOF-2020-21/open-cx-t2g1-2b-2b/docs/README.md

 ### Sprint Reviews
-##### First Sprint
+#### First Sprint

-- First user story, which contains:
+##### User Story 1
+*As a user, I want to open up the map, so that I can see all the available conferences next to me.*
-    - Added Main Menu
+* Added Main Menu
-    - Added World Map
+* Added World Map
-    - Added pinpoints in World Map with conferences.
+* Added pinpoints in World Map with conferences.
 This functionality is currently hard coded.

+Sprint Effort: L

+#### Second Sprint

+##### User Story 3
+*As a user, I want to access a conference’s details, so that I can see the available information about it.*
+* When user presses one conference, the user can see the information about it.
+* There is a link that redirects the user to the webpage.
+##### User Story 5

+*As a user, I want to search for conferences that match my interests, so that I can better find what I'm looking for.*
+* When a user goes to the filtering menu, he can filter by type.
+* After choosing the filtered conference type, only conferences of that ype will appear on map.
+##### Miscellaneous
+* Conferences are now read from a JSON file.

 Sprint Effort: L